SumaiyaMunas123/gh-actions-for-ci-cd-4039293/ch0_introduction/00_01_xtra_01_create_github_organization/README.md

 ## Overview

-If you follow along with the content of this course, you'll be creating many of repositories on GitHub.
+If you follow along with the content of this course, you'll be creating lots of repositories on GitHub.

 A new repo is required for many of the lessons because:

-- the code bases are different
+- most lessons use their own codebase which varies from other lessons
 - the lessons assume you are starting from a new repo

 Keeping all course-related repos in an organization helps to keep things...organized!
 In addition, it also prevents course-related repos from getting mixed in with personal repos.